uidaholib/collectionbuilder-cdm-template/pages/about.md

 ## An Inauspicious Beginning

 The University of Idaho held it's first jazz festival in 1967 under the direction of Bruce Bray a faculty member in the University of Idaho School of Music.
 The following year, the festival was taken over by David Seiler and Robert Spevacek who ensured the focus of the festival was on music and jazz education for students.
-In the early years of the festival, the concerts showcased the University of Idaho's jazz bands and the top performing high school jazz bands selected during the day's competition.
+In the early years of the festival, the concerts showcased the University of Idaho's jazz bands and the top performing high school jazz bands from the region selected during the day's competition.

 {% include feature/image.html objectid="jazzfest165" %}